Doctor Sally: Plot

 At golfing seaside resort Bingley-on-Sea, nerve specialist Sir Hugo Drake is impressed by the golfing skill of Dr. Sally Smith, an American general practitioner.
 Sir Hugo tells her he is looking for his nephew William "Bill" Bannister.
 Bill was seen with a woman of flashy appearance at Bingley.
 Bill is rich and impulsive, with a habit of falling in love at first sight.
-Sir Hugo regards himself as a parent figure to Bill, and has come to take him back to Bill's country house, Woollam Chersey in Hampshire.
+Sir Hugo regards himself as a father figure to Bill, and has come to take him back to Bill's country house, Woollam Chersey in Hampshire.
 Nearby in a hotel, "Squiffy" Bixby, Lord Tidmouth, who has divorced four times, sees his first ex-wife, Charlotte "Lottie" Higginbotham, who has a maid, Marie.
 Lottie was formerly on the stage but married a rich man.
 She is now a widow, and sort of engaged to Bill, an old friend of Tidmouth's.
 Bill does not want to marry Lottie anymore.
 Tidmouth explains this tactlessly to Lottie and she faints.
 Bill tells the hotel bell-boy and also Tidmouth to get a doctor.
 To Bill's surprise, the bell-boy brings Sally, whom Bill has fallen in love with.
 Bill nervously confesses his feelings for her.
 Sally says in an unemotional way that if she ever loves a man she will inform him simply as if she were saying good morning, but says she still has not met the right man.
 Tidmouth brings another doctor, Sir Hugo.
 Sir Hugo agrees with Sally that Lottie only needs rest and tells Bill to go home.